CardiffMathematicsCodeClub/CardiffMathematicsCodeClub.github.io/_drafts/the-first-editor-off.md

 First, Sam showed how it is possible to run shell commands from within VIM using `:! <commands>`.
 Additionally, he showed how you can write the output from these commands into the current buffer using `:.! <commands>`.

+Vince added that a good use of this function could be reading the output of an `ls` command into a .gitignore file.

 ### Use of macros

 Secondly, Sam showed how you can record macros in VIM to speed up repetitive tasks.